feathersjs/docs/guides/security.md

 ## Some of the technologies we employ

 - Password storage inside `@feathers/authentication-local` uses [bcrypt](https://github.com/dcodeIO/bcrypt.js).
 We don't store the salts separately since they are included in the bcrypt hashes.
 - By default, [JWT](https://jwt.io/)'s are stored in Local Storage (instead of cookies) to avoid CSRF attacks.
 For JWT, we use the `HS256` algorithm by default (HMAC using SHA-256 hash algorithm).
-If you choose to store JWT's in cookies, your app will have CSRF vulnerabilities.
+If you choose to store JWT's in cookies, your app may have CSRF vulnerabilities.
-- We run [nsp](https://github.com/nodesecurity/nsp) as part of our CI.
-This notifies us if we are susceptible to any vulnerabilites that have been reported to the [Node Security Project](https://nodesecurity.io/).

 ## XSS Attacks